 Embers of Care.

-Through art, Yayen seeks to bring visibility and recognition to the often unseen hands and stories that sustain the healthcare system.
+Through art, Yayen seeks to bring visibility to the often unseen hands and overlooked stories of the healthcare system.

 -